 It’s also good to consult with your doctor first before starting such a demanding training plan.
 Explain your goals and make sure to get their approval before getting started.

+Click here to learn how to convert your treadmill speed to mph.
 Click to return to more HIIT workouts.

 David Williams